paulhitz/yet-another-rest-client/README.md

 YARC (Yet Another REST Client) is an easy-to-use REST Client for Google Chrome.

-Use it to test and debug RESTful services.
+Use it to develop, test and debug RESTful services.

 It has a number of powerful features...